neekras/GameOfLife/README.md

 GameOfLife
 ==========

-Conway's Game of Life in Java
+Implementation of Conway's Game of Life written in Java